 - I bring my record collection to the attic.

-The next side meaning of schaffen is to work.
-That one is pretty close to both creating and successfully doing.
+So yeah, the next side meaning of schaffen is to work.

 - Mein Vater schafft bei BMW. (my poor attempt at Bavarian dialect :)